Colin Petersen: Early life and acting career

+School admission registers at Queensland State Archives show that Frederick Colin Petersen was admitted to Kingaroy State School in February 1951 at the age of four.
+He stayed there until May 1953 when he left half-way through Grade 3 and was enrolled at Humpybong State School at Margate, Queensland.
+He stayed at Humpybong State School until March 1958, when he was enrolled at Chermside State School where he finished Grade 7.
+His schooling at Humpybong State School was interrupted for nine months in 1957 and four months in 1958.

 Frederick Colin Petersen began his acting career at the age of seven.
 When he was still nine years old in late 1955, he starred in the film Smiley (released in 1956), with Sir Ralph Richardson, but by the time he was 12 in 1958 he was forced to cease acting as his mother felt it was interfering with his education.
 Other film credits included The Scamp (1957), A Cry from the Streets (1958) and, much later, Barney (1976).
 Smiley, The Scamp and A Cry from the Streets were all successful and in 1957 Petersen was voted one of the biggest stars at the British box office.

 In 1958, before his mother took him back to Australia to focus on his education, he was screen-tested for the part of the young hero in Tiger Bay, but the part eventually went to the then 12 years old Hayley Mills instead, the part being rewritten for a girl.
-He attended the Humpybong State School at the same time as Barry, Robin and Maurice Gibb (they went to Scarborough State School first and later went to Humpybong).
-He was a boarder at Ipswich Grammar School, graduating in 1963.
+He attended the Humpybong State School but, according to school admission registers, left there just a few weeks before Robin and Maurice Gibb enrolled there.
+School admission registers at Queensland State Archives show he finished Grade 7 at Chermside State School, then attended Industrial High School in Brisbane in 1960 and 1961, before boarding at Ipswich Grammar School in 1962 and 1963, graduating in December 1963.

 After leaving school he played with several bands including Steve and the Board and became acquainted with Maurice Gibb, who invited him to sit in on one of the Bee Gees' sessions in Sydney.
 He ended up becoming friends with the family and ultimately played on as many as a dozen of their early Australian sides.
 When Petersen left the Board, he was replaced by Geoff Bridgford, who would replace him again later on as a member of the Bee Gees.